egoist/maid/README.md

 ### Task hooks

-Like npm scripts, when you run a command called `build`, when it's finised we will also run `postbuild` task.
+Like npm scripts, when you run a command called `build`, when it's finished we will also run `postbuild` task.

 Hook syntax: